pete-mc/Dynamics365Reports/README.md

 ```
 ## HTML Comment Syntax
 1. Start all placeholders with <!--XRMREPORT:
-3. Paste in JSON with the options for the placeholder type you would like to use.
+3. Paste in JSON with the options for the placeholder type you would like to use, see Placeholder Types for more info.
 2. End all placeholders with -->

 ### Example